Dear All,

 Archive 2023 - Ongoing

-Abraham Coriat --- Antonio Femia --- Airi Ishida --- Aoi Kobayashi --- Alyssa Oedit --- Alejandro Tacher-Lois --- Armangul Zeken --- Bilal Gamal Abdel-Hafiz Ali Elsayed --- Bianca Giuliano-Thomas --- Boris Daems --- Beljita Gurung --- Brian Yao --- Colson Ayars --- Chrys’Amaya Michailidis --- Christopher Nyborg --- Christian Noll --- Chihiro Okura --- Caitlyn Phu --- Charlotte Rood --- Daniel Zeeland --- Emma Aoki --- Eli de Haas --- Ezra Franklin --- Eisuke Kikkawa --- Enrico Marcon --- Enya Mase --- Emily Tanaka Kaline --- Federico Grilli --- Flore Sparretak --- Giulio Dal Molin --- Giorgio Kralkowski --- Giordana Scarpato --- Haru Asaki --- Hsin-Yu Chen --- Honoré d’ O --- Harry Li --- Hayato Nagahama --- Hikaru Takayama --- Hirokazu Tanaka --- Inge Braeckman --- Ilinca Fechete --- Isaac Kau --- Isak Reinhardsen Vittersø --- Jaden Graham --- Jacob Lambrecht --- Jasper Stieve --- Koyu Amagasu --- Kyoka Eguchi --- Kazuo Hayashi --- Kazumasa Kadoi --- Katarzyna Kubrak --- Ken Takeuchi --- Kristina Tchikin --- Leon Haga --- Lena Hoppenbrouwers --- Lisa Miyasaka --- Layla van den Broek --- Lotte Vocking --- Milo Burr --- Mikito Fujii --- Mizuki Hatanaka --- Motoki Ishijima --- Minami Kobayashi --- Momoko Kishi --- Mees Noordzij --- Marin Stephens --- Miku Suzuki --- Margo Vanneste --- Mark van Hoek --- Magnus John-Matti Vogel --- Mao Wu --- Nidhin Nishanth --- Natasha Zibella --- Reyndert Guiljam --- Raphaël Huraux --- Rintaro Koiwai --- Ronja Kok --- Ryunosuke Matsuo --- Reilly do Rosario --- Ryunosuke Tomita --- Seppe Claerbout --- Sammy Elsayed --- Stoer Gothenburg --- Sophia Lewis --- Shu Matsumoto --- Satoshi Niwa --- Sota Tatami --- Sein Teramoto --- Spencer Nordmeyer --- Spijker van Duin --- Sophia Vielma Fleischhacker --- Senne Wettinck --- Stan Wiersma --- Soran Zhuo --- Takeshi Aso --- Takuya Fukada --- Thom Jansen --- Takeru Matsuyama --- Tsukiko Suga --- Taiga Taba --- Tim van den Bos --- Umi Asada Bruce --- Vera Kersting --- Valentina Marchetti --- Ward Maas --- Will Morrow --- Yusuke Adachi --- Yui Ishiwata --- Yanna Kok --- Yutaka Kobayashi --- Zhixin Angus Liao --- Zeger Vetters
+Abraham Coriat --- Antonio Femia --- Airi Ishida --- Aoi Kobayashi --- Anh Nguyen --- Alyssa Oedit --- Alejandro Tacher-Lois --- Armangul Zeken --- Bilal Gamal Abdel-Hafiz Ali Elsayed --- Bianca Giuliano-Thomas --- Boris Daems --- Beljita Gurung --- Brian Yao --- Colson Ayars --- Chrys’Amaya Michailidis --- Christopher Nyborg --- Christian Noll --- Chihiro Okura --- Caitlyn Phu --- Charlotte Rood --- Dante Marrone --- Daniel Zeeland --- Emma Aoki --- Eli de Haas --- Ezra Franklin --- Eisuke Kikkawa --- Enrico Marcon --- Enya Mase --- Emily Tanaka Kaline --- Federico Grilli --- Flore Sparretak --- Giulio Dal Molin --- Giorgio Kralkowski --- Giordana Scarpato --- Haru Asaki --- Hsin-Yu Chen --- Honoré d’ O --- Harry Li --- Hayato Nagahama --- Hikaru Takayama --- Hirokazu Tanaka --- Inge Braeckman --- Ilinca Fechete --- Isaac Kau --- Isak Reinhardsen Vittersø --- Jaden Graham --- Jacob Lambrecht --- Jasper Stieve --- Koyu Amagasu --- Kyoka Eguchi --- Kazuo Hayashi --- Kazumasa Kadoi --- Katarzyna Kubrak --- Ken Takeuchi --- Kristina Tchikin --- Leon Haga --- Lena Hoppenbrouwers --- Lisa Miyasaka --- Layla van den Broek --- Lotte Vocking --- Milo Burr --- Mikito Fujii --- Mizuki Hatanaka --- Motoki Ishijima --- Minami Kobayashi --- Momoko Kishi --- Mees Noordzij --- Matthew Rebecchini --- Marin Stephens --- Miku Suzuki --- Margo Vanneste --- Mark van Hoek --- Magnus John-Matti Vogel --- Mao Wu --- Nidhin Nishanth --- Natasha Zibella --- Reilly do Rosario--- Reyndert Guiljam --- Raphaël Huraux --- Rintaro Koiwai --- Ronja Kok --- Ryunosuke Matsuo --- Ryunosuke Tomita --- Seppe Claerbout --- Sammy Elsayed --- Stoer Gothenburg --- Souya Handa --- Sophia Lewis --- Shu Matsumoto --- Satoshi Niwa --- Sota Tatami --- Sein Teramoto --- Spencer Nordmeyer --- Spijker van Duin --- Sophia Vielma Fleischhacker --- Senne Wettinck --- Stan Wiersma --- Soran Zhuo --- Takeshi Aso --- Takuya Fukada --- Thom Jansen --- Takeru Matsuyama --- Tsukiko Suga --- Taiga Taba --- Tim van den Bos --- Umi Asada Bruce --- Vera Kersting --- Valentina Marchetti --- Ward Maas --- Will Morrow --- Yusuke Adachi --- Yui Ishiwata --- Yanna Kok --- Yutaka Kobayashi --- Zhixin Angus Liao --- Zeger Vetters

 The countries shown indicate where the cassette case was given.
 Other details, such as from where the case was received, the year and place I met the participant, as well as their country of origin, current place of residence, and cultural background, are only available at the physical exhibition.